smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 2.
 In case
-mobile navi app successfully registers on SDL
+ForceProtectedService=Non in .ini file
-and sends StartService(VIDEO, encryption=true) request to SDL
+and registred mobile navi app sends StartService(VIDEO, encryption=true) request to SDL

 SDL must
-transfer StartStream request to HMI
+- transfer StartStream request to HMI
-send OnServiceUpdate(appID, VIDEO, REQUEST_RECEIVED) notification to HMI and start processing all respective steps for openning secure Video Service (getting the current system time, performing a policy table update, decrypting certificates and ensuring validity of the certificates.)
+- send OnServiceUpdate(appID, VIDEO, REQUEST_RECEIVED) notification to HMI
+and start processing all respective steps for openning secure Video Service (getting the current system time, performing a policy table update, decrypting certificates and ensuring validity of the certificates.)

-Note: the only time when SDL would not be able provide the appID would be during the first StartService request for the RPC service before RAI was sent.
+_Note: The only time when SDL would not be able provide the `appID` would be during the first StartService request for the RPC service before RAI was sent._

 3.
 In case
-mobile navi app sends StartService request for the Video Service
-and SDL has valid certificates
+mobile navi app sends StartService(VIDEO, encryption = true) request to SDL and SDL has valid certificates

 SDL must
-send OnServiceUpdate(VIDEO, REQUEST_ACCEPTED) notification to HMI
+send OnServiceUpdate(appID, VIDEO, REQUEST_ACCEPTED) notification to HMI

 4.
 In case